Abhishek-Deshmukh/rofibookhandler/README.md

 * zathuramupdf

 ## Adding links
-After running the script once there will be a file called find_new_book in your books folder, add and delete links as you please ;)
+After running the script once there will be a file called .find_new_book in your books folder, add and delete links as you please ;)